- Start date: September

 You'll undertake a research project in which you'll work on a real-life data set, putting the theoretical skills you have learned into practice.

 On successful completion of the MSc, you may be eligible for GradStat status.
 This may be awarded by submitting a transcript to the Royal Statistical Society as part of the evidence of meeting RSS GradStat criteria.

 - In Year 1 all classes are compulsory, this amounts to 60 credits

-- In Year 2 you are required to take 20 credits of compulsory classes and 40 credits of optional classes
+- In Year 2 you're required to take 20 credits of compulsory classes and 40 credits of optional classes

 - In Year 3 you'll undertake your MSc Project

-- With the approval of the Course Director, students may substitute other appropriate classes offered by the University for one or more of the optional classes listed below
+- With the approval of the Course Director, you may substitute other appropriate classes offered by the University for one or more of the optional classes listed below

 The following modules are worth 20 credits each:

 Foundations of Probability & Statistics

 The course and thus this introductory class is aimed at graduates who have not previously studied statistics at university level.
 The class will provide the foundation elements of probability and statistics that are required for the more advanced classes studied later on.